sidharthrp/Tindog/README.md

 # Tindog
-An HTML and CSS Project - Tinder for Dogs
+An HTML and CSS Project - Tinder for Dogs using Bootstrap